 If it’s too time-consuming to sew so many little parts, you can always make the wings and spikes from felt.
 Trace out the spikes on a piece of felt, cut it out in 1 piece and sew it on.
 Easy-peasy!

 Oh, do you hear that?
 Drake the sock dragon is giggling and saying “HUG ME”.
-So quickly, get this free dragon sewing pattern today and start sewing Drake and other sock dragons too.
+So quickly, get this free dragon sewing pattern today and start sewing Drake and other sock animals too.
 Then, you will find yourself smiling non-stop every day.
 Don’t forget to show us your sock dragon in your craft home!